mui/mui-x/docs/data/date-pickers/digital-clock/digital-clock.md

 ## 12h/24h format

-By default, the components use the hour format of the locale's time setting, i.e. the 12-hour or 24-hour format.
+The components use the hour format of the locale's time setting, i.e. the 12-hour or 24-hour format.

 You can force a specific format using the `ampm` prop.